AeonShift-Magic/web-points-calculator/README.md

 - import Magic The Gathering™ cards from Scryfall bulk data files into a local database,
 - provide dynamic a frontend interface to calculate Aeonshift points for decks of cards.
 - provide a static export of the points calculator for offline use, as a standalone web page.
-- provide an executable standalone version with ElectronJS for Windows 7-11, MacOS 10.15+, and Linux.
+- provide an executable standalone version with ElectronJS/ElectronForge for Windows 7-11, MacOS 10.15+, and Linux.

 This project uses vanilla JavaScript and [Symfony](https://symfony.com/)/PHP, and should mostly work on MySQL/MariaDB DB servers (though PostGresSQL should work too).